ricardkelly/docks/README.md

-docks
+# docks

-A collection of Dockerfile(s) that create a unified system for deploying a web app.
+Dockerfile(s) for things I like to deploy.